 A norm on $\mathcal{C}^{\alpha}\p{M;E}$ is then defined by

 The norm $\n{\cdot}_\alpha$ defines a structure of Banach space on $\mathcal{C}^{\alpha}\p{M;E}$.
 Other choices of Riemannian metric on $M$ and of covariant derivative on $E$ lead to equivalent norms.
-Notice that one could also define the best Hölder constant \eqref{eq:best_holder} by using a finite number of trivialization for $E$: this procedure also gives an equivalent norm.
+Notice that one could also define the best Hölder constant \eqref{eq:best_holder} by using a finite number of trivializations for $E$: this procedure also gives an equivalent norm.

-We will also need a slightly less classical space of sections of $E$: the space $\mathcal{C}^{\alpha,k}\p{M;E}$ of sections of $E$ that admits $k$ derivatives in the unstable direction that are $\alpha$-Hölder.
+Finally, we will need a slightly less classical space of sections of $E$: the space $\mathcal{C}^{\alpha,k}\p{M;E}$ of sections of $E$ that admit $k$ derivatives in the unstable direction that are $\alpha$-Hölder.
 Similar classes of regularity have already been introduced in the literature on hyperbolic dynamics, see \cite{delallaveRemarksSobolevRegularity2001}.
-The point of introducing the spaces $\mathcal{C}^{\alpha,k}\p{M;E}$ is that on one hand there are large enough so that we can perform the decomposition \eqref{eq:decomposition_X} in these spaces (see \S \ref{section:Y_and_Z}), and on the other hand having derivatives in the unstable direction is essential in Steps 3 and 4 of the S3 algorithm (see \S \ref{section:unstable} and \S \ref{section:convergence}).
-The class of differentiable function is in general too large to get the decomposition \eqref{eq:decomposition_X}, while the Hölder regularity is not enough for the arguments in \S \ref{section:unstable} and \S \ref{section:convergence} (that involve integration by parts for instance).
-To define precisely the space $\mathcal{C}^{\alpha,k}\p{M;E}$, we recall the vector field $X_u$ on $M$ which is such that for every $x \in M$ the vector $X_u(x)$ spans the unstable direction at $x$ and has size $1$ for the Riemannian metric on $M$.
+The point of introducing the spaces $\mathcal{C}^{\alpha,k}\p{M;E}$ is that on the one hand they are large enough so that we can perform the decomposition \eqref{eq:decomposition_X} in these spaces (see \S \ref{section:Y_and_Z}), and on the other hand having derivatives in the unstable direction is essential in Steps 3 and 4 of the S3 algorithm (see \S \ref{section:unstable} and \S \ref{section:convergence}).
+The class of differentiable functions is in general too small to get the decomposition \eqref{eq:decomposition_X}.
+Indeed, since the unstable direction is in general only H\"older continuous, asking for a differentiability of $Y$ in \eqref{eq:decomposition_X} would be too restrictive.